-As of December 31, 2016 and June 30, 2017, we had cash and cash equivalents of £20.0 million and £15.9 million, respectively.
-As of December 31, 2015, we had cash, cash equivalents and short-term deposits of £29.2 million.
+As of December 31, 2015 and December 31, 2016, we had cash, cash equivalents and short-term deposits of £29.2 million and £20.0 million, respectively.
 We do not currently have any approved products and have never generated any revenue from product sales or otherwise.
 To date, we have financed our operations primarily through the issuances of our equity securities.